easegress-io/easegress/doc/README.md

 The Easegress controller is the core entity to control kinds of working.
 There are two kinds of controllers - system and business.

-The full document please check - [Controller Reference](./reference/controllers.md)
+For the full document, please check - [Controller Reference](./reference/controllers.md)

 #### 4.1.1 System Controllers